ChipwreckedVikings/ChipWreckedRepo/README.md

 Be neat.

 Use descriptive names for all variables, function names, constants, and other identifiers.
-Use single letter identifiers only for the counter in loops.
+Use single-letter identifiers only for the counter in loops.
-Class names start with an upper case letter.
+Class names start with an uppercase letter.
-Variable names start with a lower case letter.
+Variable names start with a lowercase letter.
 (Variables include parameters, local variables, and data fields.
 Exception: use UPPER_CASE for constants - final variables.)
-Method names start with a lower case letter.
+Method names start with a lowercase letter.
 Multi-word identifiers are internally capitalized.

 Do not use hyphens or underscores to separate multi-word identifiers (except for constants, which have all upper case letters).

 Comment Guidelines:
 Comments should be descriptive and concise.
 Should mention the purpose of the code.
 Should mention how it works including any algorithms present if applicable.

+FTC Centerstage 2023-2024 Javadoc Documentation: https://javadoc.io/doc/org.firstinspires.ftc